stitchdata/docs/_connect-content/guides/api/replication-scheduling.md

     content: |
       Replication scheduling tells Stitch when and how often data extraction should occur.

-      For a more in-depth look at replication scheduling, refer to the [Replication Scheduling guide]({{ link.replication.rep-scheduling | prepend: site.baseurl }}).
+      For a more in-depth look at replication scheduling, refer to the [Replication Scheduling overview]({{ link.replication.rep-scheduling | prepend: site.baseurl }}).

   - title: "Replication scheduling API properties"
     anchor: "replication-scheduling-api-properties"